Crucible70/Moon-Chaser/Obsidian Notes/Moon Chaser/Characters/Mage/Mage.md

-Description: A mysterious fellow who has been trained in the art of sorcer
+Description: A mysterious fellow who has been trained in the art of sorcery
 Ability 1: [[magic missile]]
 Ability 2: [[Fireball charge]]
 Utility Ability: [[Glacial palisade]]